Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Nothing occurs when you first cast this miracle, although a strange breeze begins to blow over your allies.
+Nothing occurs when you first cast this miracle, although those that pause for a moment can hear the whispers of souls.
 Select any number of allied creatures within range when you first cast this miracle.
 Unlike with other miracles, you cannot voluntarily choose to end your concentration on this miracle, and nothing you or your allies willingly do can break your concentration or end this effect.

 While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
 The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
-At that time, your concentration on this miracle ends and you and your allies are carried away as you become one with the four winds.
+At that time, your concentration on this miracle ends and the dead rise once more.

-The creatures selected immediately disappear into puffs of wind.
-Choose an outdoor location you have visited before.
-The selected creatures gain the benefits of a rest and reappear there one day later.
+The corpses of all creatures within range of you are filled with the souls of their previous owners if those souls are still trapped within your current font, as if you had successfully used the Resurrect downtime activity.
+If the souls have escaped, the corpses gain new souls, which behave as any other new souls might: with no memories or ties to their new bodies and no special malice or relation to the force that brought them into existence.
+These creatures are revived at full life, but immediately gain stacks of exhaustion equal to their Transcendence.
+If their species was not already undead, their species changes to undead, with the appropriate Risen subspecies corresponding to their previous species.

-### Wrath of the Cyclone
+### Wrath of the Contagion

 <div class="tight">